 Important College Application Deadlines

-High school students don’t get enough credit for the many balls they have to juggle when preparing to apply for college.
-Alongside going to school and doing homework, they may spend time studying for standardized tests, participating in extracurriculars, and volunteering in their community, with the hopes of standing out in their college applications.
+Alongside going to school and doing homework, high school students may spend time studying for standardized tests, participating in extracurriculars, and volunteering in their community, with the hopes of standing out in their college applications.

 SAT Deadlines